cataseven/Switch-and-Timer-Bar-Card/README.md

 * **Multi‑domain control:** The card supports **switch**, **light**, **fan**, **input\_boolean**, **automation**, **siren**, **cover**, **valve**, **lock**, and **media\_player** entities.
 * **Device‑aware Start/Stop:** The card sends the right service for each domain (see mapping below).
 * **Auto turn‑off at timer end:** When the timer finishes, the card can stop the device automatically.
+In this (direct‑control) mode the switch‑off is performed by your browser, so for unattended use — when no dashboard is open — automation mode is recommended (see the note below).
 * **Optional automation mode:** Use `timer_and_entity_connected_via_automation: true` if your own automations already link the timer ↔️ device; the card then avoids extra on/off actions.
 * **Smarter status:** “Active” is interpreted sensibly per domain (e.g., covers consider *closed* as active; locks consider *unlocked* as active; media players consider *playing/on* as active).
 * **Shared-device aware:** Use the same controllable entity across multiple cards (e.g., one boiler with 15/30/60-minute boost buttons).
 Each card tracks its own timer independently and coordinates so an active timer is not interrupted by another card.
 * **Editable duration:** Optionally let users tap the total time on the card to change the timer duration on the fly.
 The value is saved per device, so each user can have their own preferred boost length.
 You can also set a YAML default to override the timer helper's configured duration without touching the helper.
+* **Battery indicator:** Optionally show a device's battery level in a smaller font next to the entity name, from a battery sensor (its state is read) or a literal value.
 * **Theme & `card-mod` compatible:** The card is wrapped in a standard `ha-card`, so themes and `card-mod` can fully customize its appearance (transparent background, custom shadows, padding, etc.).

 ---